DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 Add more convenient button controls to the menu
 Create a demonstration for the menu

+- Color temperature change to make the game look warmer
+- Subtle vignette around the corners of the screen
+- Subtle film grain
+- Chromatic Aberration
+- Lens distortion to make the center of the screen bulge away from the player
+-

 ### Scenes to test
 - Garden_Ghostrunner
 	- Sliding down the first slope